 Your Child Will Be Stronger Emotionally

 When they’re dropped off at daycare, many young children struggle with separation anxiety.
-In their mind, they’re once again losing a parent and are being abandoned.
+In their mind, they’re again losing a parent and being abandoned.
 But once they get used to the new environment and routine and realize their parents will always be there literally (and figuratively) to pick them up, they become more confident.
 Kids who overcome their separation anxiety and grow accustomed to being away from their guardians often find self-assurance and emotional development which can guide them throughout their lives.

-Daycare Gives Your Child An Escape
+Daycare Gives Your Child an Escape

 As someone who grew up in a divorced household, I know how important it is to get out of that environment every so often.
 When your kid is young, they may not fully understand what is going on at home — but they can pick up the negative energy.
 It’s hard for kids to play and have fun when they’re worried about their parents.

-Daycares Are Good At Working With Single Parents
+Daycares Are Good at Working with Single Parents

-Daycares Will Give You Time And Space To Heal
+Daycares Will Give You Time and Space to Heal

 Your Child Will Be Stronger Academically

 Daycares today are much more focused on preparing kids for preschool and elementary school than just keeping them preoccupied with random activities during the day.
-Depending on their certification and state rules around child care education, a lot of daycares often teach kids the basics of science, math, social studies, and sometimes even foreign languages!
+Depending on their certification and state rules around child care education, many daycares often teach kids the basics of science, math, social studies, and sometimes even foreign languages!
 This early intro to learning will help kids be more prepared for school and become lifelong learners.

 Your Child Will Be More Social